oil-rope/oil-and-rope/README.md

 ### Setup Bot

 In order the bot to run you need some *environment variables* such as token and command.
+`BOT_TOKEN` is used to connect [discord.py](https://github.com/Rapptz/discord.py) to your bot via Discord bot's token.
+`BOT_COMMAND` is used as the command to call the bot.

+All extra environment variables can be found either in `.env.example` or `.envrc.example`.

+1. Run `python manage.py runbot --settings oilandrope.dev_settings`.

+## Docker

+You can setup a production-like environment with [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).
+The configuration file is `docker-compose.yml` and includes a PostgreSQL Database, ASGI machine with Daphne, WSGI machine with Gunicorn and Nginx.

+1. Run `docker-compose up`.
+This will run an nginx in your [localhost:8000](http://localhost:8000) internally pointing to 80.

+> Alternative you can run `docker-compose up -d` to avoid having logs of every started machine in your output.